 - international school music & fine arts director in Shanghai for six years

 - creation of violin club “The Fiddle Kingdom”

 - organizing chamber music concerts, informal play-ins and concert series

 - six years teaching orchestra in the US (which won performance awards at the regional and state levels)

 - private violin, viola and guitar lessons

 - violin instructor at Nanjing Normal University for music majors & at its Cambridge Centre in Suzhou

 - string teacher workshops to help with getting set up and confident to teach online during the pandemic

 I live to create connections between string teachers, learners and those engaged in the power of music as a peaceful pathway toward our global future.

+I would love to hear from you.
 Get in touch with me here!